Read-close-write creates redundant phase

 When reading and closing an Answer in a write transaction, a redundant micro-commit occurs.
 This leads to unbounded growth when regularly reading in large transactions.

-Updated by Paula Gearon over 11 years ago
+Updated by Paula Gearon about 14 years ago

 - Status changed from New to In Progress

 The problem is that micro-commits create a mark in a free list which marks the last point behind the head which from which allocation can happen.